ai-hero/moments/README.md

 Example:
 ```
-Thought: I am CafeBot, a barista at a cafe.
+Thought: "I am CafeBot, a barista at a cafe."
 ```

 ### Motivation (Coming Soon)